SGTechStack/sgtechstack.github.io/eds-library-documentation/docs/packages/pagination/api-reference/1.0.0/useInfinitePaginationQuery.md

 - `url: String`
     - **Required**
     - The server URL that will be used for the request
+- `arg: any`
+    - The parameters that will be used for the request
 - `size: number`
     - Defaults to `20`
     - The page size requested